Chargebacks Explained

 The reality is that most merchants will never face these fines because most processors/acquirers will terminate the merchant account as soon as they recognize Visa threshholds are about to be exceeded.

-CyoGate offers numerous tools and techniques to keep chargeback ratios under control including full chargeback prevention services.
-If you need help managing chargebacks, please contact us today!
+CyoGate offers numerous tools and techniques to help minimize chargeback ratios.
+If you need assistance with managing chargebacks, please contact us today!